ConorCorp/ConorCorp.github.io/content/retros/retro-2024-07/index.md

 ### Release one blog post
 - Result: A+

 I released a blog post on doing [PRs in the editor](posts/faster-prs/)!
 I didn't really get great reception on it, lot of hate actually.
 Which isn't super nice, but hey, I might tweak it and post it again.
-Fuck the haters.

 ### Go to a tech meetup
 - Result: C